(Flowers on a grey day outside the Ermita de la Virgen de la Peña, Mijas Pueblo)

 (You can also go up to the Mirador de San Nicolas for the same views and atmosphere without dining!)

 We then went to the Meliá hotel to the Garbo Bar (named after Greta Garbo, the signature cocktail of the same name I can also recommend) where I often go to sit in their big squishy armchairs and read.
 Escobar looked after us well (he always does, I often see him on my Sunday visits) and gave us deliciously delicate little cakes to try.
+David is a great guy who works there too – a master at cocktails, really professional, always scanning the bar (rare in Granada, lol) and very easy on the eyes.
 The Garbo team often bring around treats…a really nice touch.
 I love going to the Melia, it’s a great place for a quiet drink or a cup of coffee if you *gasp!* want a break from tapas and a little quiet time.

 This shot is from an afternoon spent chatting away with my Mam outside the cathedral.
 My Dad then joined us after he spent most of the morning and early afternoon working (no surprise there) and we all went to Baraka, my favourite place in Granada for brunch.
 Order the eggs benedict or eggs florentine and thank me later.